Barrick Mining: Leadership and Governance Changes (2025)

+Initial Public Offering Evaluation (2025)

+On December 1, 2025, Barrick announced that its board had authorized management to evaluate an initial public offering (IPO) of a new subsidiary to hold its premier North American gold assets.
+The proposed entity, referred to as “NewCo,” would include Barrick’s interests in Nevada Gold Mines (a joint venture with Newmont Corporation), the Pueblo Viejo mine in the Dominican Republic, and its wholly owned Fourmile discovery in Nevada.
+Barrick stated that only a minority stake would be offered, while it would retain a controlling interest.

+The move comes amid record gold prices and investor pressure to unlock value by separating assets in stable jurisdictions from those in higher-risk regions such as Africa and Pakistan.
+Analysts estimate the North American assets could be worth between US$56 billion and US$62 billion, producing over 2 million ounces annually.
+Barrick shares rose about 4.6% following the announcement, contributing to a year-to-date gain of more than 160% amid a strong gold rally.
+The company expects to provide an update on the IPO evaluation in February 2026, alongside its full-year results.

+Activist Investor Pressure (2025)

+In late 2025, Barrick Mining Corporation came under significant pressure from activist investor Elliott Management Corporation, which disclosed a stake estimated at between US$700 million and US$1 billion, placing it among Barrick’s ten largest shareholders.
+Elliott, known for its aggressive campaigns in the mining sector, began advocating for a major corporate restructuring to unlock value, including a potential split of Barrick into two separate publicly traded entities: one focused on its lower-risk North American assets and another holding operations in Africa, Asia, and other higher-risk jurisdictions.

 Berkshire Hathaway

 Berkshire Hathaway disclosed that it purchased $562 million in shares of Barrick during the second quarter of 2020, immediately making it the eleventh-largest shareholder in the company.
 The new position is 20.9 million shares, which is 1.2% of the company's outstanding stock.
-Berkshire CEO Warren Buffett and his key business partner Charlie Munger have a history of dismissing gold as an attractive investment, saying a fine business run by good managers with cash flows and paying dividends is more productive than the precious metal.
+Berkshire CEO Warren Buffett and his business partner Charlie Munger have a history of dismissing gold as an attractive investment, saying a fine business run by good managers with cash flows and paying dividends is more productive than the precious metal.
 Buffett has previously said owning shares of quality companies is more valuable than owning gold itself.
 Buffett later sold his entire stake in the company in 2021.

 In April 2025, Barrick Gold announced it was considering rebranding itself Barrick Mining.